Our Field Services Division is led by Captain Robert Newman and is comprised of the following divisions:

 Mounted Enforcement Unit

 The Mounted Enforcement Unit currently consist of eight members.
-Lieutenant Neil Reynolds, Detective Megan Samano, Corporal Elizabeth Jolin, Officer David Dopson, Officer Edgar Castaneda, Officer Jonathan Rosenblum, Volunteer Pamela Molter, and Volunteer Mark Johnson.
+Lieutenant Dan Bloomfield, Sergeant Megan Samano, Corporal Elizabeth Jolin, Officer David Dopson, Officer Edgar Castaneda, Officer Jonathan Rosenblum, Volunteer Pamela Molter, and Volunteer Mark Johnson.

 Our patrol personnel are servicing our committee 24 hours a day providing for their safety and security through our strong partnerships and excellence in policing.
 We are committed to providing exceptional service in all that we do.